Trauma Team: Release

 The game was first announced under its Japanese title Hospital.: 6 Doctors in a late May issue of Famitsu.
 At the time, Kanada said that development was 30% complete.
 It was announced for a North American release two days later, with a trailer being released at the 2009 Electronic Entertainment Expo.
 Outside Japan, the game was titled "Trauma Team", more clearly showing its relation to the Trauma Center series.
-The game is the fifth and to date final game in the Trauma Center series, and the third developed for the Wii.
 Previously scheduled for a North American release in April, the date was later delayed to May 18, 2010.
 The Japanese release, originally scheduled for May, was similarly delayed to June 17 of the same year.
 A guidebook, which also included artwork from the game, was published by Enterbrain on July 30, 2010.
 Trauma Team was not released in Europe.

-The game was later ported to the Wii U in 2015 through Nintendo's Virtual Console service; it released on August 19 in Japan and December 3 in North America.
-Trauma Team was the first third-party Wii title to be ported to the Wii U. The game was incompatible with the Wii U's Off-TV Play option, and requires the original Wii controls to play.
+The game was later re-released for download on Wii U in 2015 via Nintendo eShop; it released on August 19 in Japan and December 3 in North America.
+Trauma Team was the first third-party Wii title to be re-released on the Wii U eShop in North America.
+The game was incompatible with the Wii U's Off-TV Play option, and requires the original Wii controls to play.
+The game is the fifth and to date final game in the Trauma Center series, and the third developed for the Wii.
+During an interview regarding Shin Megami Tensei IV (2013), Doi stated his wish to work on another series entry, but was committed to working on the Megami Tensei series.

 The English and Japanese voice tracks were produced at the same time alongside the game's production.
 Kanada wanted to include the English and Japanese voices in both releases, but disc space restrictions meant the idea had to be abandoned.
 The game's marketing created troubles inherent to the Trauma Center series as a whole with portraying its gameplay, and presented new challenges due to the wider range of medical professions represented.
 In Japan, the video marketing focused on the game's narrative, while in North America the focus was on the different gameplay styles.
 The cover art was also different; the Japanese version was very colourful, while North America used a plainer cover art similar to earlier Trauma Center titles.
 Between its announcement and release, Atlus USA were able to turn comments from the developers and other staff into featurettes.
 Due to its greater story and character emphasis, the team had to translate a large amount of text and cast numerous actors.
 The localization was led by Yu Namba, with the script edited by Mike Meeker.
 The English voice work was recorded at PCB Productions, which had worked on the Trauma Center series since the first Trauma Center.